siva-123-hash/realmeWebsite/README.md

 1. The hero section images have a mobile version of the same images.
 However I cannot seem to load the mobile version images in a mobile view.
 2. The footer section navigation links (Reccomented, Suport....)
 In the mobile view the user will have to click to reveal the links or to hide them.
 But i can't create the javascript function to execute that.
 3. For all the product pages seen in the landing page. when it comes to the quantity amount. when increasing the quantity and decreasing it.
 I cannot display the correct price.
+4. Lastly, they are minor visual issues that honestly I have no solution to solve.

+# Potential Future Features

+1. To solve the current issues in the current iteration of this demo website.
+2. Secondly to re-building the entire realme demo website with React and Node.js.
+3. Implementing a checkout and product review page/section.

 # Deployment
 Deployed with github pages.